Taught course

 Entry requirements

 Honours degree (first or 2:1), or equivalent in Animal Science, Biology, Psychology, Zoology or Veterinary Science.
-Evidence of proficiency in English must be provided by those for whom English is not their first language (IELTS 7.0 or equivalent).
+Evidence of proficiency in English must be provided by those for whom English is not their first language (IELTS 7.0 or equivalent) with at least 6.5 in each component).

 Months of entry